elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/context/README.txt

 - all reactions
 - context UI
 - context layouts
-- inline editor (with Admin 2.x for D7)
+- inline editor (see the context_ui README file for info on enabling)

 ### Expect API changes